freetonik/develop.re/Home.md

-**develop.re** is an illustrated computer science dictionary.
-It aims to create a comprehensive mini-encyclopedia of computer science topics, with short explanations, illustrations, and links to additional materials — books, papers, blogs, and videos.
+**develop.re** is a concise reference book of computer science and programming topics.
+It aims to collect good and short explanations with illustrations, examples, and links to additional materials — books, papers, blogs, and videos.

 ## List of articles